-All members of the school community are reminded that particularly in the context of social media, it is important to comply with the school policy on Digital Images and Video (see page 27) and permission is sought before uploading photographs, videos or any other information about other people.
+All members of the school community are reminded that particularly in the context of social media, it is important to comply with the school policy on Digital Images and Video (see page Error!
+Bookmark not defined.) and permission is sought before uploading photographs, videos or any other information about other people.